 an oil-lke substance and thus the interfacial tension ratios γwa/ γfaand γfw/ γfaare taken corresponding to typical values of oil and water.
 Area fraction of hairs relative to the pad defined as α = NDh2/Dp2, hair aspect ratio L/Dhand fluid size parameter φfare fixed to values typical for an insect hairy pad.

-Firstly, we look at how force-distance curves look like for a single pinned liquid capillary bridge.
+Firstly, we calculate force-distance curves for a single pinned liquid capillary bridge.
 Secondly, the effect of substrate on the resultant force-distance curve of the hairy pad system is studied for each type of contact.
-Thirdly, the effect of varying hair size on net adhesion is studied by varying Dp/Dh.
+Thirdly, the effect of varying hair diameter on net adhesion is studied by varying Dp/Dh.
 Finally, φb is varied to study the effect of bubble volume on the net underwater adhesion.

 Table 1: Model parameters